koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_52_grey-box-an-alternative.md

-# Grey Box – an Alternative?
+# Slide 52 of Lecture 10 contains information about Grey Box – an Alternative?

 # Here is what the image contains:
 The image features several stacked shipping containers.
 The containers display the following brand names and logos, listed from top to bottom: